 This post will show you how to change Terminal to Command Prompt in Windows 11.
-Windows 11, the latest operating system, comes with a new command-line interface known as Windows Terminal.
-This utility comes with various features and customization options.
-But still, many users find the old traditional Command Prompt more familiar.
-For these users, Windows offers options to switch Terminal with Command Prompt.
+Windows 11 includes a new command-line interface called Windows Terminal.
+This utility includes a range of features and customization options.
+But many users still find the traditional Command Prompt more familiar.
+For these users, Windows offers options to switch between Terminal and Command Prompt.
 Keep reading this post to learn how you can do it.

 How to Change Terminal to Command Prompt in Windows 11?